andrew/ultimate-awesome/README.md

 - [awesome-cloudstack](https://github.com/ngine-io/awesome-cloudstack) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the CloudStack ecosystem.
 - [awesome-android-architecture](https://github.com/onmyway133/awesome-android-architecture) - 🏰 Better ways to structure Android apps.
 - [awesome-open-frames](https://github.com/open-frames/awesome-open-frames) - Awesome-open-frames.
-- [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-openbsd-desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) - A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
 - [typophilia](https://github.com/subidit/typophilia) - 💝 Trivia about typefaces. .
 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.